ellysh/video-game-bots/ClickerBots/output-device-capture.md

 Both functions of the ImageSearch library are able to search only a picture that is present on the screen at the moment.
 This means that Notepad's window should not be overlapped or minimized.
 Also both functions work correctly with fullscreen DirectX windows.

-ImageSearch library is a reliable tool for searching immutable pictures in the game screen.
-Examples of these pictures are elements of interface or immobile 2D models.
+ImageSearch library is a reliable tool for searching static pictures in the game window.
+Examples of these pictures are elements of interface or immovable 2D models.

 ## Summary